url-kaist/Ground-Segmentation-Benchmark/README.md

 ```
 rosparam set /data_path "/data/SemanticKITTI/"      # path of downloaded KITTI dataset.
 It must include '/' at the end part
-rosparam set /stop_for_each_frame false             # set as true to make it stop every frame
+rosparam set /stop_for_each_frame false             # set as 'true' to make it stop every frame
 rosparam set /init_idx 0                            # index of first frame to run
-rosparam set /save_csv_file true                    # set as false if csv output files are not needed
+rosparam set /save_csv_file true                    # set as 'false' if csv output files are not needed
+rosparam set /save_pcd_flag false                   # set as 'false' if csv output files are not needed
-rosparam set /output_csvpath "/data/patchwork/"     # path of output files to be generated
+rosparam set /output_path "/data/"                  # path of output files to be generated
 ```

 ### Run Ground Segmentation Algorithms